 Chicken vet Treatment of Coccidiosis in Chickens

-Chicken veterinarians see coccidiosis often.
-It is caused by a protozoa.
-The chicken coccidia infects various sites in the intestine and damages the intestinal lining.
+Coccidiosis in Chickens is is caused by a protozoa.
+The chicken coccidia lives and infects various sites in the intestine and damages the intestinal lining.
 With a heavy infection birds loose weight, have diarrhoea, sometimes have red blood in the droppings and even death.
 Poultry Vets have found that coccidia are generally host-specific, and the different species parasitize specific parts of the intestine.
-Coccidia is always a potential problem.
+Coccidiosis in backyard hens is always a potential problem.

 Chicken Coccidiosis is a very common protozoal disease of poultry and is caused by different species of coccidia, mostly in the Eimeria genera.
 Coccidiosis in chickens can be present even in a healthy flock but may cause no disease or mild disease.
 Gradual exposure or recovery from an infection can allow a chicken to become immune to the coccidia in its environment.
 However, they can still develop chicken coccidiosis if their resistance is reduced by another disease, poor immune system or exposed to a new species of coccidia.
 Outbreaks can occur when birds are stressed, overcrowding, change in rations or weather, transportation and poor sanitation.